Energy-efficient spin current can be controlled by magnetic field and temperature

 The transition from light bulbs to LEDs has drastically cut the amount of electricity we use for lighting.
 Most of the electricity consumed by incandescent bulbs was, after all, dissipated as heat.
 We may now be on the verge of a comparable breakthrough in electronic computer components.
 Up to now, these have been run on electricity, generating unwanted heat.
 If spin current were employed instead, computers and similar devices could be operated in a much more energy-efficient manner.
-Dr. Olena Gomonay from Johannes Gutenberg University Mainz (JGU) in Germany and her team together with Professor Eiji Saitoh from the Advanced Institute for Materials Research (AIMR) at Tohoku University in Japan and his work group have now discovered an effect that could make such a transition to spin current a reality.
+Dr. Olena Gomonay from Johannes Gutenberg University Mainz (JGU) and her team together with Professor Eiji Saitoh from the Advanced Institute for Materials Research (AIMR) at Tohoku University in Japan and his work group have now discovered an effect that could make such a transition to spin current a reality.
 This effect significantly simplifies the design of fundamental spintronic components.

 Touching a computer that has been running for some time, you will feel heat.
 This heat is an – undesirable – side effect of the electric current.
 Undesirable because the heat generated, naturally, also consumes energy.
 We are all familiar with this effect from light bulbs, which became so hot after being on for hours that they could burn your fingers.
 This is because light bulbs converted only a fraction of the energy required to do their job of creating light.
 The energy used by LEDs, on the other hand, is almost completely used for lighting, which is why they don’t become hot.
 This makes LEDs significantly more energy-efficient than traditional incandescent bulbs.